Subaru Head Gasket Replacement in Ann Arbor

 The first symptom of leaking head gaskets is oil weeping out between the cylinder head and engine block surfaces.
 Over time this oil weep becomes a significant oil leak.

 The second sign of head gasket failure is a coolant leak between the cylinder head and engine block surfaces.
-If coolant level is not closely watched the engine can overheat and cause serious damage to the engine.
+If the coolant level is not closely watched the engine can overheat and cause serious damage to the engine.
 If left long enough coolant can leak into the engine oil, mixing into a thick, milky gray colored milkshake consistency.
 This sludge quickly destroys the engine bearings and rapidly resulting in catastrophic engine failure.

 With some Subaru models engine oil will get into the cooling system.
 This can be head gasket problem, or an internal leak in the oil cooler.
 First sign of this problem is milky colored coolant/oil mixture in the coolant overflow tank.
 A skilled Subaru mechanic will be able to diagnose the source of the problem.